nccasia/mezon-e2e/README.md

-# Katalon Studio Samples: BDD Cucumber Tests
+# Mezon End to End Testing

 Katalon Studio is a free and easy-to-use automated functional and regression testing platform.
 It provides users the ability to implement full automated testing solutions for their application projects with minimal engineering and programming skill requirements.
 ______
 The **katalon-bdd-cucumber-tests** perform UI & API functional automation tests written in BDD Cucumber format on Jira Web Application using Katalon Studio.
 The examples in this project range from common to advanced test cases.